2Lynk/InnerCircle/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/2Lynk/inner-circle/total?color=brightgreen&logo=GitHub)

 A simple plugin that adds some features to our minecraft server.
-This is a plugin for Minecraft servers running [Link to PaperMC](https://papermc.io/)
+This is a plugin for Minecraft servers running [PaperMC](https://papermc.io/)

 ## Features
 - New welcome message